FEATURED ON ΤripAdvisor

 Karfakis T.(2015).The Kalamos and Kastos islands sustainable development project: A private conservation initiative in the heart of the inner Ionian Marine protected area ,Greece.
 Peer reviewed Proceedings of the International Symposium ‘Marine Protected Areas in Greece and the Mediterranean: Designing for the Future by Applying Lessons Learnt from the Past’ Management Agency of the National Marine Park of Zakynthos.(poster and article at the top of this page)

-Year 2019 Fee table for external projects and visitors
+Year 2020 Basic Fee table for external projects and visitors

-** A catering service is available at an additional cost for large groups (3 people or more), please contact us for further details
+** A food catering service is available at an additional cost for large groups (5 people or more), please contact us for further details

 # Ecotourists guests receive full continental breakfast , 24/7 reception ,free tourist information facility and an ecotour booking facility instead of support